 Being clean and sober is a way of life.
 A fun, exciting, purposeful life that is a result of working 12 simple steps.
 This website is dedicated to carrying the message to other alcoholics and addicts while also encompassing the multi-faceted adventure and daily journey of those in recovery who have found this way of life.
 Being clean and sober while living life to the fullest.
-We are Clean And Sober Not Dead!
+We are

 For me, this song perfectly expresses the daily adventure in the journey of living life clean and sober.
 Sometimes words are not needed to describe the ride... enjoy.